S3-working-group/s3-practical-guide/slides.md

 ---

-## # Objection
+## P1.3: Objection

 _An **objection** is a reason why doing something stands in the way of (more) effective response to a driver._

-Objections contain informations that reveals:
+Objections contain information that reveals:

-- certain or likely consequence of harm (not considered safe enough to try)
+- a certain or likely consequence of harm (not considered safe enough to try)
 - ways to improve proposals, decisions, existing agreements or actions

+---

+# Qualifying Objections

+_How would doing this impede - or miss an opportunity to improve - flow of value to any organizational driver?_

 Objections stop:

-* actions
+* current and planned action
 * people from executing on decisions
-* existing agreements
+* existing agreements from continuing without being reconsidered
 * proposals from becoming agreements

 ---

 ## Objection (cont.)

 It's the accountability of individuals to raise objections.
 Those accountable for the action or (proposed) agreement they relate to, are responsible for addressing them.

-Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organiational drivers.
+Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organizational drivers.

-Being able to raise objections at any time means that decisions only need to be *good enough for now, safe enough to try*.
+Being able to raise objections at any time means decisions only need to be *good enough for now and safe enough to try*.

----

-# Qualifying Objections

-> How would doing this impede - or miss an opportunity to improve - flow of value to any organizational driver?

 ---